metaborg/spoofax-sunshine/README.md

 ## Limitations
 Many.
 This is most likely an incomplete list:

-* No support for concrete object syntax embedding
 * Completely single-threaded
 * Not all Spoofax primitives are implemented
 * Only supports multi-file analysis.
 Classic `editor-analyse` is not supported.